robole/content-visibility-css-property-exploration/README.md

 ### Conclusion

 There was a significant improvement in rendering and painting when `content-visibility:auto` was used, in the region of 40% (see scenario B2 in table above).
 When I added `contain-intrinsic-size`, performance also improved sigificatntly (see scenario B3 in table).
-However, it was marginally worse than scenario B2.
-It is not apparent when `contain-intrinsic-size` is benefical, so it is best to test both scenarios.
+However, it was marginally worse than using `content-visibility:auto` on its own (scenario B2).
+It is not apparent if `contain-intrinsic-size` is benefical or not, so it is best to test both scenarios.

 Applying `content-visibility:auto` to the hero section led to a slightly longer loading time down for the page.
 I am not sure if the penalty would be more significant under different conditions.
 My guess is that it is best to avoid this scenario generally.